So the t* test statistic is:

 4) Calculate the p-value

-In order to determine the p-value, in addition to the t* test statistic above we also need to calculate the degrees of freedom.
+To determine the p-value, in addition to the t* test statistic above we also need to calculate the degrees of freedom.
 For our example, this is just the batch size subtracted by 1: 100 – 1 = 99.

 The t* value 4.444 and the 99 degrees of freedom can be input into any statistical software or freely available web application to estimate the corresponding p-value of .000012.

-5) Make a decision about the null hypothesis
+5) Decide on the null hypothesis

-As our p-value 0.000012 is much lower than the significance level 5% (aka 0.05) we reject the null hypothesis that company C’s CO2 mean is equal to the average value from different manufacturers.
+As our p-value of 0.000012 is much lower than the significance level of 5% (aka 0.05) we reject the null hypothesis that company C’s CO2 mean is equal to the average value from different manufacturers.